 How can you keep snakes away?
 Are there ways to do it naturally?
 You can keep snakes away from your home by properly sealing your house, reducing food sources, and eliminating conditions that would make for an ideal snake habitat.
 The best way to keep snakes away naturally is through habitat modifications.

 Are snake repellants or ammonia, mothballs, vinegar, lime or sulfur effective at keeping snakes away?
 What smells do they not like?
-No, those items do not keep snakes away.
+No, those items do not keep snakes away or repel snakes.
 However, snakes do not like cedar.

 Do snakes cause damage?
 While there are a few diseases that can be caused by handling snakes or excess amounts of their droppings, this is not what leads to clients calling us.
 “Damage” caused by snakes is mostly psychological – the heightened anxiety of our clients.